30-Second Overview

 - System integration services

-Standard Setting Participation:
+Standards Setting Participation:

-- 3GPP 5G standard contributions
+- 3GPP 5G standards contributions

-- IEEE 802.11 standard development
+- IEEE 802.11 standards development

-- Open network architecture promotion
+| ITU-T recommendation participation - Open network architecture promotion

-International Cooperation Partnerships
+International Cooperative Partnerships

-Important Cooperation Frameworks:
+Key Cooperation Frameworks:

-- Taiwan-US Technology Cooperation Agreement
+- Taiwan-US Science and Technology Cooperation Agreement

 - Taiwan-Japan Digital Cooperation Dialogue